-*South Caroline – 2016 Fort Moultrie (Fort Sumter National Monument) Quarter
+*South Carolina – 2016 Fort Moultrie (Fort Sumter National Monument) Quarter

 The national sites listed above will be featured on the tails side of the quarter dollar through the year 2016.
 However, the designs will not be chosen late in 2015, with design candidates for the strikes issued earlier in that same year.
 On the head side of the quarter will be a portrait of George Washington, who has been featured on the quarter dollar since 1932.